A note on the elementary construction of High-Dimensional Expanders of Kaufman and Oppenheim: Primer on Group Theory

 \end{definition}

 Note that if $G$ is Abelian, then $[G,G] = \set{\mathrm{id}}$.
 As mentioned earlier, the commutator subgroup can be thought of as a way of describing how non-Abelian a group is.
-In fact, the commutator subgroup of $G$ is the smallest \emph{normal} subgroup $H$ of $G$ such that the \emph{quotient} $G/H$ is Abelian. \\
+In fact, the commutator subgroup of $G$ is the smallest \emph{normal} subgroup $H$ of $G$ such that the \emph{quotient} $G/H$ is Abelian (although these are concepts that are not necessary to follow this exposition).